Dates/Times - - All webinars are on Wednesdays at 11:00am Eastern, unless otherwise noted

 Our webinars vary from 30 minutes to one hour.
 After each webinar, Peter Enrico and Scott Chapman will be available for a post-webinar Q and A.

-Back to Basics – Processor Consumption Analysis .....
-March 19th .....
+z/OS Performance Management in an AI World .....
+October 1st .....
 Sign up has ended.
 Please see Our Presentations page if you would like to download a copy of the presentation slides

 Previous Sessions